-But not only our children benefit from our library.
-Even our facilitators and volunteers can use our encyclopaeadiae or enjoy advanced literature.
+Not only do our children benefit from our library, but also even our facilitators and volunteers can use our encyclopedias or enjoy advanced literature.

 Since a lot of our children are struggling at school with reading and writing we provide different projects to help them to improve their skills.

-In our Reading Club we help those children who struggle a lot with reading or can’t even read.
+In our Reading Club we help those children who struggle a lot with reading or those who cannot even read.
 Being able to read and to understand what is being read is an essential part of their school education.
-If the children are not able to do this they are unmotivated to work at school and it is reflected in their reports.
-Therefore we want to help them to improve
+If the children are not able to do this, they are unmotivated to work at school and it is reflected in their reports.
+Therefore we want to help them to improve.

 The aim of our Book Club is to motivate children to read and to improve their skills of story telling.
 It is important for children to be able to understand what they read, relating reading to personal experience, how to take part in discussions and to respect the opinions of others.

-They even might be encouraged to read books they wouldn’t have read through recommendation from other children.
+They even might be encouraged to read books they would not have read through recommendation from other children.